 Surely to meet the needs of all the vehicles on the road will take massive amounts of ethanol with some saying the worlds remaining forests and open spaces would need converting to farmland to grow enough crops.

-A University of Cornell study by researcher David Pimental plotted the energy needed to grow the crops and converting them into biofuels, concluding that ethanol production from corn required 29% more energy than the fuel generates.
+A University of Cornell study by researcher David Pimental plotted the energy needed to grow the crops and convert them into biofuels, concluding that ethanol production from corn required 29% more energy than the fuel generates.

 Well, the short answer is no. For the same amount of fuel, E10 gives off less energy than E5 fuel when combusted.
 Some studies and tests say the switch to E10 will use 3% more fuel than current E5 fuels, with some tests claiming that the number will rise to 10%.
 So basically, to get the same mileage, it will take more E10 vs the old E5.